wind-addons/ElvUI_WindTools/README.md

 3. **Minimap Buttons**: Collect all the minimap buttons to a bar.
 4. **World Map**: Remove the fog of war; scale the world map.
 5. **Super Tracker**: Right click to clear waypoint; unlock the distance limitation, etc.
+6. **Instance Difficulty**: Reskin the instance diffculty in text style.

 ## Quest
 1. **Objective Tracker**: Customize the style, size, font of objective tracker.